Conformal dynamics at infinity for groups with contracting elements: Introduction

-\paragraph{\textbf{Further questions}} We discuss some questions we found interesting about the convergence boundary.
-The notion of contracting subsets is usually called \textit{strongly contracting} in literature: there are many co-existing notions of contracting subsets (see \cite{ACGH}).
+We discuss some questions we found interesting about the convergence boundary.
+The notion of contracting subsets in this paper is usually called \textit{strongly contracting} in literature: there are many co-existing notions of contracting subsets (see \cite{ACGH}).
 We are working with proper {geodesic} metric spaces for simplicity, but the framework proposed here could be adapted to non-geodesic and non-symmetric metric spaces with strongly contracting elements.
 Here are two concrete examples in potential applications: \begin{enumerate} \item Martin boundary of groups with nontrivial Floyd boundary, that is the horofunction boundary of Green metric (see \cite{GGPY}). \item Horofunction boundary of outer space for $\out(\mathbb F_n)$ with Lipschitz (asymmetric) metric. \end{enumerate} On the other hand, a challenging question would be the following. \begin{quest} Does there exist a ``good" theory of the convergence boundary for groups with weakly contracting elements / Morse elements, and the corresponding conformal density at infinity? \end{quest}

-Comparsion of different boundaries is an interesting research topic, and has been well-studied for convergence group actions, see the work of Floyd and Gerasimov \cite{Floyd, Ge2}.
+Boundary comparison is an interesting research topic, and has been well-studied for convergence group actions, see the work of Floyd and Gerasimov \cite{Floyd, Ge2}.
 Recently, a surjective continuous map from Martin boundary to Floyd boundary was discovered in \cite{GGPY}, where the Martin boundary can be seen as the horofunction boundary of the Green metric.
 As the dynamical notions of conical points and Myrberg points witness, the convergence boundary shows many similarities with convergence group actions.
-In view of these results, we are asking. \begin{quest} Which group action on a convergence compactification $G \act \bU$ admit a quotient with a nontrivial convergence group action? \end{quest}
+In view of these results, we are interested in understanding. \begin{quest} Which group action on a convergence compactification $G \act \bU$ admit a quotient with a nontrivial convergence group action? \end{quest}

 All known examples with this property have non-trivial Floyd boundary.
-It is easy to check that the horofunction boundary for word metric surjects to the Floyd boundary \footnote{The author learnt this fact from A. Karlsson in 2010.}.
+It is easy to check that the horofunction boundary for word metric surjects to the Floyd boundary (cf. Lemma \ref{HoroFloydMap}).
 It is still open that whether such groups are necessarily relatively hyperbolic.